BiocomputeLab/cheetah/README.md

 ## Getting started

 If you would like to use Cheetah for your own project, we recommend using Anaconda Python and creating a separate environment will all the necessary dependancies.
-This can be done after install Anaconda by running the following command:
+This can be done after install Anaconda by running the following commands:

 `conda create -n py36 python=3.6`